ZenBrayn/asms-2017-r-workshop/Example2/README.md

-# Example #1: Data Cleaning, Tidying and Visualization
+# Example #2: Exploratory Data Analysis of an Example mzML File

 In this example, an example mzML file is read into R and the resulting data is reviewed with simple analysis and visualizations